-Everyone struggles with different aspects of writing, so a one-on-one consultation is usually the best way to work with your individual needs.
+Everyone struggles with different aspects of writing, and a one-on-one consultation is a great way to work with your individual needs.
 We are happy to discuss any part of the writing process that you would like to improve, and you don’t have to have a draft, though of course looking at your writing is a good way to start analyzing your strengths and weaknesses.
-There are two ways to do this:

 Consultation with the Director